Preparing for your strategic plan: BCG matrix

-OGSM is a method to build a strategic plan and then monitor progress towards its execution.
-But to define realistic goals and effective strategies, it’s not just necessary to know where you want to go tomorrow – you also need to know where you stand today.
-There are several tools to help you prepare for your OGSM strategic plan.
+OGSM and OKR are popular methods to build a strategic plan.
+With OGSM Software, you can then monitor progress towards its execution and achieve all your goals.
+However, a good strategic plan requires solid preparation.
+To define realistic goals and effective strategies, it’s not just necessary to know where you want to go tomorrow – you also need to know where you stand today.
+There are several tools to help you prepare for your OGSM or OKR strategic plan.
 One of these tools is the BCG Matrix.

 What is a BCG matrix?